 With today's Green revolution and the growing need for conservation, many lawyers look to focus their careers towards the environmental arena.
 At Miami Law, students can take a variety of courses to prepare themselves to one day work in some aspect of environmental law either in government, the non-profit sector, corporations, or in private practice.

-The University of Miami School of Law offers a wide range of environmental law courses/seminars including:
+The University of Miami School of Law offers a wide range of environmental law courses/seminars and projects including:

 - International Environmental Law

 - Environmental Litigation and Policies

 - Maritime Personal Injury

 - Water Resources Law and Policy Program in China and Vietnam

 Miami Law also offers a joint J.D./M.P.S. in Marine Affairs degree with the University of Miami's Rosenstiel School of Marine and Atmospheric Science -- ranked as one of the top five Geoscience institutions in the United States.

 And, there is a joint J.D./Ph.D. in Environmental Science and Policy (ECS) from the Leonard and Jayne Abess Center for Ecosystem Science and Policy (ECS).